 The Lord's Supper

 The Lord’s Supper is the high point of the service.
-Known also as Holy Communion, brothers and sisters united in confession of faith, receive under bread and wine the true body and blood of Jesus Christ for the forgiveness of our sins and the strengthening of our faith.
+Known also as Holy Communion, brothers and sisters united in confession of faith, receive in, with, and under bread and wine the true body and blood of Jesus Christ for the forgiveness of our sins and the strengthening of our faith.

 As the Invocation is God’s Word to bless His people in gathering in the church to hear His Word, the Benediction is God’s Word to bless His people in returning to the world to share His Word.